-The Università della Svizzera italiana (USI), also known as the University of Lugano, is an Italian- and English-speaking university that comprises four Faculties: Architecture on the Mendrisio campus; Communication Sciences, Economics, and Informatics on the Lugano campus.
+The Università della Svizzera italiana (USI), also known as the University of Lugano, is an Italian- and English-speaking university that comprises five Faculties: Architecture on the Mendrisio campus; Communication Sciences, Economics, Medicine and Informatics on the Lugano campus.
 USI is active in many innovative fields of research and participates in numerous national and international research networks.
 Fostering exchange and contact with the professions and its alumni, USI also provides its graduates with career guidance, ensuring a smooth transition to the workplace.

 With more than half of its current 3000 students and professors coming from abroad and most Master's programmes taught in English, USI has grown into a multilingual academic institution with great international breadth.
 USI's small size, its high teacher-to-students ratio, the integration of different disciplines, and top-quality technical and IT infrastructure make up the ideal conditions for study and research in a cosmopolitan and multicultural environment.

 The Università della Svizzera italiana was founded in 1996 and is sprucing up for a new challenge, a crucial phase for its future.
 Young USI is receptive to all sorts of opportunities to explore and pioneer.
 It is willing to take on enriching new initiatives; free to put forward strategies to meet the challenges confronting modern people: the environment, the economy, society, and the new technologies.